WilliamQLiu/williamqliu.github.io/_posts/2015-04-03-statistical-analysis.md

 |__Multiple Linear Regression__|Looks at the linear relationship between two or more independent continuous variables and its effect on a continuous dependent variable using __independent measures__.|How much does advertising cost (first independent continuous variable) and airtime on radio (second independent continuous variable) affect album sales (continuous dependent variable)?|P|1|continuous|2+|continuous|2+ ind|We calculate __Pearson's correlation__ and __coefficient of correlation (r^2)__.
 This is similar to a Simple Linear Regression, except in a Multiple Linear Regression we have more than one independent variable.
 The mathmatical concept is still the same, we use model sum of squares where we try to fit a line that minimizes error.
 Here the line is more complex than a straight line.|
 |__Analysis of Covariance__|Looks at the linear relationship between independent variables (where there's both continuous and categorical) and a dependent continuous variable by comparing several __means__.|We have viagra doses (placebo, low, high dose as categoricals) and we measure a participant's libido (continuous dependent variable) with the partner's libido (independent continuous variable as the __covariate__)|P|1|continuous|2+|at least 1 continuous and/or at least 1 categorical|2+ ind|__Partial eta squared__ (aka __partial n^2__) is an effect size measure for ANCOVA; this is like __eta squared__ (n^2) in ANOVA or r^2.
 ANCOVA is like ANOVA except you include __covariates__, which are one or more continuous variables that are not part of the main experimental manipulation, but have an influence on the dependent variable.
 You add these to 1.) __reduce within-group error variance__ and 2.) __elimination of confounds__ (those variables other than the experimental manipulation that affect the dependent variable)|
 |__Multiple Logistic Regression__|Test that assumes one categorical (nominal) dependent variable and two or more continuous independent variables using __independent measures__.|High school graduates make career choices (nothing, work, college as the dependent variable) and we model this off of their social economic status (low, middle, high income as their first independent variable) and their SAT scores (as their second independent variable).|NP|1|continuous|2+|at least 1 continuous and/or at least 1 categorical|2+ ind|We're interested in the effect that the independent variables have on the probability of obtaining a particular value of the dependent variable|

+##<a id="scipystats">SciPy Stats</a>

+In Python, there's an open-source library called SciPy that handles a lot of standard mathematics, science, and engineering calculations.
+There's many subpackages, including linear algebra (`scipy.linalg`), spatial data structures and algorithms to compute triangulations and Voronoi diagrams (`scipy.spatial`), but for this article we want to look at the statistics side (`scipy.stats`).

+##<a id="onesamplettest">One Sample T-Test</a>

+We want to compare a sample mean to a population mean of the average American height (177cm).
+Does this data represent the population mean?

+    from scipy import stats

+    data = [177.3, 177, 178.1, 198, 156, 173]
+    result = stats.ttest_1samp(data, 177)
+    print "t-statistic is {} and p-value is {}".format(result[0], result[1]) # t-statistic and p-value